 Another option for colorectal cancer screening is a flexible sigmoidoscopy, which allows your doctor to view the lining of the rectum and the bottom portion of the colon, the sigmoid colon.

 During this procedure, the doctor places a small, flexible tube with a camera on its end into the rectum and sigmoid colon.
 If any potentially precancerous polyps are detected, the doctor can remove them.
 Abnormal tissue may be biopsied for further testing.
 This procedure often does not require any sedative medications, although they may be an option for some people.

 A flexible sigmoidoscopy allows for both the prevention and early detection of colorectal cancer, but only in the rectum and sigmoid section of the colon.
 The test does not involve examination of the entire colon.
-It is recommended every five years if no abnormal results are found.
+It is recommended every 5 to 10 years if no abnormal results are found.
 If a polyp or other abnormal result is found, a follow-up colonoscopy is needed.

-NYU Langone physicians and researchers were at the forefront of developing CT colonography.
+NYU Langone doctors and researchers have been at the forefront of developing CT colonography.
 Sometimes called virtual colonoscopy, this procedure uses three-dimensional, cross-sectional X-ray images of the colon and rectum to detect polyps and cancers.

 The day before the procedure, you need a laxative bowel prep, just as you would for a traditional colonoscopy.

 During the procedure, the doctor places a small tube in the anus and pumps in air to inflate the colon and rectum.
 Once the colon and rectum are filled with air, CT scans are taken.
 No sedation is required during the procedure.